kaustubhk24/blog-portfolio/blog/2021-02-27-python-if-else.md

 **Explanation 0**

 n=3
-�n is odd and odd numbers are weird, so print�`Weird`.
+ n is odd and odd numbers are weird, so print `Weird`.

 **Sample Input 1**